Key Stage 3 overview

 - Required practicals are an integral part of the terminal assessment

-- CLICK HERE for the KS3 Science curriculum map.
+- CLICK HERE for the Biology curriculum road map.

-- CLICK HERE for the Physics curriculum map.
+- CLICK HERE for the Chemistry curriculum road map.

-- CLICK HERE for the Chemistry curriculum map.
+- CLICK HERE for the Physics curriculum road map.

-- CLICK HERE for the Biology curriculum map.
+- CLICK HERE for the Psychology curriculum road map.

 How can parents support their child and Sir Thomas Boughey Academy with Science?